-It is important to note that while the BORN policy and procedure is not clear with respect to the need for a datasharing agreement for this type of disclosure of personal health information, BORN does in fact ensure that data sharing agreements are executed prior to this type of disclosure.
-The non-compliance is with respect to the content of the written procedure, but not with respect to privacy practices in place in the organization.
+It is important to note that while the BORN policy and procedure was not clear regarding the acceptable use of the BORN PHI Drive for secure storage, it was always BORN's intention for this drive to be used.
+The personal health information on this drive is used for research and analysis, an important part of BORN's Ministry mandate.
+The non-compliance is with respect to the content of the written procedure, but not with respect to privacy and security practices in place in the organization.